jmjuanes/keue/README.md

 ### tasks.run(tasks...);

 Start running the list of provided tasks.
-This methods accepts a string or an array of strings.
+This methods accepts a string or an array of strings with the names of the tasks to run.
+If no arguments ar passed, all tasks will be executed.
 The tasks will be executed in the order that you provide to the `tasks.run` method.
 For example, if you have three tasks (`task1`, `task2`, and `task3`) and you want to execute them in descendant order:

 ```javascript
 tasks.run("task3", "task2", "task1"); //First will be executed "task3", then "task2" and last "task1".